vaibzde/VAIBZDE-Blogs/cldkjjrcm00040akzh2robwrl.md

 1. Many-to-Many In a many-to-many relationship, multiple documents in one collection are associated with multiple documents in another collection.

-Example: Consider a collection of "users" where each document represents a unique user, and a collection of "groups" where each document represents a group.
+Example: Consider a collection of "users" where each document represents a unique user and a collection of "groups" where each document represents a group.
 Here, multiple user documents in the "users" collection can be associated with multiple group documents in the "groups" collection.

 ```pgsql
 // users collection